thatsus/nova-tables/README.md

-                        indicate the order to sort by on first click csv-exportable        : boolean, if true, show the CSV download button default-active-fields : array, only show these columns at load time always-active-fields  : array, always show these column, do not allow them to be hidden. page-length           : int, if non-zero, include the pagination element if the count exceeds this length
+                        indicate the order to sort by on first click csv-exportable        : boolean, if true, show the CSV download button default-active-fields : array, only show these columns at load time always-active-fields  : array, always show these columns, do not allow them to be hidden. page-length           : int, if non-zero, include the pagination element if the count exceeds this length